Get

 4. Decide What to Do Next

 Now comes the decision of whether to bury your dog at home, have them buried elsewhere, or have them cremated.
 If you want to bury your pet, but not at home, there are aftercare companies for pets that can handle arrangements for that.
 The same goes for cremation.
-If you’re unsure who to contact for these services, ask your vet, as they should have a recommendation.
+If you’re unsure who to contact for these services, ask a vet, as they should have a recommendation.

 If you want to bury your dog at home, you should first check your local laws because some places don’t allow for this.
 If it’s fine to bury your dog on your property, you should first remove any non-biodegradable materials from them (such as plastic bags).
 Then, make sure your burial site is in an area that isn’t likely to erode and bury your pet at least 3 feet below ground as a general guide.